NoesisGUI

 Configuring NoesisGUI

-Clicking on Unity menu option Tools -> NoesisGUI -> Settings will open an inspector window that displays global options for NoesisGUI.
+Clicking on the Unity menu option 'Tools -> NoesisGUI -> Settings' will open an inspector window that displays global options for NoesisGUI.
 This same window is also available in Project Settings under the NoesisGUI category.
-If you want more detail about a specific option just hover the mouse over it to get a useful tooltip description.
+For more details about a specific option, hover the mouse over it to see a helpful tooltip description.

 Unity3DTutorialImg2.png